adnankarol/RagBot-AI/Readme.md

 | **Phi-2** 🧠               | Small, efficient model for lightweight apps     |
 | **Custom Fine-Tuned Models** 🔬 | Tailored to your business data and needs   |

+### 🔹 LLaMA 3

+A large language model by Meta, focused on efficient, open-source NLP tasks like text generation and question-answering.

+### 🔹 FAISS

+A library by Meta for fast, efficient similarity search and clustering of high-dimensional vectors, commonly used in search and recommendation systems.

+### 🔹 Sentence-Transformers/all-MiniLM-L6-v2

+A lightweight model for generating sentence embeddings, optimized for fast and efficient semantic text comparison.

 ### 🏗️ **How We Use Ollama in RAG**

 In our **Retrieval-Augmented Generation (RAG) approach**, we use the following: